carbon-language/carbon-lang/docs/design/README.md

 Note that if the definition of a function is provided inside the class scope, the body is treated as if it was defined immediately after the outermost class definition.
-This means that members such as the fields will be considered defined even if their definitions are later in the source than the class function.
+This means that members such as the fields will be considered declared even if their declarations are later in the source than the class function.

 The [`returned var` feature](#returned-var) can be used if the address of the